 Crunch Out Knox County teaches 4th grade students in Knox County Schools about making healthy food choices and getting physical activity every day.
 Information about 5-2-1-0 is shared and reviewed throughout the six-week fall program.
 Healthy nutrition and physical activity are believed to be the two most important contributors in stopping the recent increase in childhood obesity across the country.
 Local statistics reveal that almost one-third of Knox County children are overweight or obese.
 This is not a weight-loss program, it is a nutrition and physical education wellness program.
 Education and practice are the best way to create healthy habits.
 That's what Crunch Out provides for Knox County's students!
 Crunch Out Knox County provides information and tools to help our children create and maintain healthy habits to support life-long wellness.

-Photos from each of our Knox County Elementary schools who participated in the Fall 2018 Crunch Out program are available online.
+Photos from each of our Knox County Elementary schools who participated in the Fall 2018 Crunch Out program were shared online.

-An Evaluation of the Crunch Out Program was completed in Spring Semester of 2016 and again in Spring Semester of 2018 by Kenyon College students to help United Way and Crunch Out Partners (Knox Community Hospital, YMCA of Mount Vernon, and the Knox County Health Department) strengthen the program.
+An Evaluation of the Crunch Out Program was completed in Spring Semester of 2016 and again in Spring Semester of 2018 by Kenyon College students to help United Way and Crunch Out Partners strengthen the program.
 Check out a short video about their involvement!
 The 2016 Kenyon Evaluation and 2018 Kenyon Evaluation reports are also available for review.

 Discover more information about healthy nutrition and physical activity at gethealthyknox.org.